colleowino/dot-files/README.md

 # dot-files

 Hello there,

 Thanks for stopping by.
-There is how I configured my coding environment.
-	- z-shell : .zshrc
+There is how I configured my coding environment. - z-shell : .zshrc

 The old me used to track my whole home folder with git but now I am a changed man after I discoverd gnu-stow.
 Also use a setup script to clone dependencies instead of using git submodules

 #### Usage

 - `cd $HOME` then `git clone https://github.com/colleowino/dot-files.git`
 - Fetch dependencies: `./dotfiles/bash/setup`
 - `sudo apt-get install stow`
   - Better to do this on a fresh install if not you will need to delete files that will then be replaced by these configs.
 - `cd dot-files`

-- `stow`
+- copy the configs `stow -v */`

 - Open vim and `PlugInstall` to pull all extensions via vim-plug

 Basic environment configuration files: